TRAVEL LITERATURE AND THE MEDITERRANEAN MOD.1

 Knowledge of some primary notions of historiography, criticism and theory, with particular regard to the literary field.

-The course explores the relationship between literature, the train, and modernity, analyzing how the introduction of the railway transformed the experience of travel, the perception of space and time, and narrative forms.
-Through texts from different literary traditions, the course focuses in particular on the representation of the train in travel literature and its role in the modern imagination
+The course explores the relationship between literature, cinema, and Southern Italy, analyzing the specific treatment of the South in relation to the broader theme of Orientalism and narrative forms.
+Through texts belonging to different literary traditions, the course focuses in particular on the representation of the South as a topos (and stereotype) in the modern imagination.

 Mandatory Texts: